magust4/HCCTLCCheckIn/README.md

 ### 3. Open the frontend

-> ⚠Browsers may block fetch requests if you open the HTML file directly via `file://`.
+> Browsers may block fetch requests if you open the HTML file directly via `file://`.
 It's best to serve the frontend with a local server.

 #### Option A — Open directly (may fail on fetch):